Skip to Main Content

 How is Yale Medicine unique in its care of vascular malformations?

-Yale Medicine’s VAMP is one of only a handful of programs in the country that provide highly specialized, multidisciplinary, collaborative care for vascular malformations.
+Yale Medicine’s VAMP is one of only a handful of programs in the country that provide highly specialized, collaborative care for vascular malformations.
 We are a prominent national and international referral center for management of all vascular anomalies, including vascular malformations, as well as hemangiomas.

 Treating vascular malformations calls for a diverse team of specialists.
 The VAMP team includes dermatologists, radiologists, and plastic and vascular surgeons who meet regularly to review each patient’s case individually.
 They discuss all of the available options, and consider all of the risks and benefits before determining the safest, most appropriate treatment plan.